Shreeraj1746/we-upload/README.md

 # Execute a command in the API container to initialize the database
 docker exec -it we-upload-api-1 python -c "from app.db.base import Base; from app.db.session import engine; Base.metadata.create_all(bind=engine)"
 ```

-### Current Status and Known Issues

-The application has been fixed and is now working properly.
-The previous issues have been resolved:

-1. **Database Relationship Issue**: Fixed the circular dependency between User and File models by:
-   - Moving relationship definitions to a separate module
-   - Setting up relationships after both models are fully defined
-   - Using proper UUID generation for model IDs

-2. **Authentication Working**: User creation and authentication now work correctly:
-   - Database tables are created automatically on startup
-   - Initial superuser is created automatically
-   - Login endpoint returns valid JWT tokens

-3. **MinIO S3 Integration**: Fixed the integration with local MinIO for file storage:
-   - Added proper endpoint URL configuration in the S3 client
-   - Set path-style addressing for MinIO compatibility
-   - Implemented debug mode detection for local development
-   - Fixed hostname resolution for presigned URLs (replacing 'minio:9000' with 'localhost:9000')

-4. **UUID Type Handling**: Fixed database type mismatches between UUID and string types:
-   - Ensured consistent type conversion before database operations
-   - Added support for both UUID and string ID parameters
-   - Fixed the "operator does not exist: character varying = uuid" error when listing files
-   - Fixed file download functionality that was affected by the same issue

 ### Testing API Endpoints